-You have learned to query and manipulate data with Graql, and that will probably constitute the bulk of the language you need for a while, but before we go on to other topics, you might want to know that there are also other kind of queries than get, insert and delete queries.
+You have learned to query and manipulate data with Graql and that will probably constitute the bulk of the language you need for a while.
+Before we go on to other topics, you might want to know that there are also other kind of queries than

 In this lesson we will very briefly review them, so that you have a more complete view of the language.

-Sometime you do not want to just look at the response of a get query.
+Sometime you do not want to just look at the result set of a get query.
 Sometimes you actually want do things with it and manipulate it in some way.